 Giving away the bride is an antiquated tradition from the days when women were their father's property until they got married.
 Then they became their husband's property.
 The bride was literally given away in exchange for a bride price or dowry.
 Fortunately today, most people don't view women this way, yet "giving away the bride" can still be an important opportunity to give thanks to your parents and honor tradition.

-Below, you'll find both traditional and alternative wording for this portion of the wedding ceremony.
-Rather than giving away, your parents can instead voice their blessings for your union.
+Here are both traditional and alternative wording for this portion of the wedding ceremony.
+Rather than giving away, parents can instead voice their blessings for your union.
 These alternative wordings are also useful if your father is disabled or unable to walk you down the aisle, or if you want to include more than just your parent at this moment.
 These blessings can be used in addition to, or instead of, wedding guest vows of support.

 To a modern woman, the idea of being "transferred" may feel dated and sexist.
 Rather than just nix this part of the ceremony, you can transform it into something affirming and meaningful.

 Officiant: "Who gives this woman to be married to this man?" or "Who presents this woman to be married to this man?"